Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

    raw block device.
 See system requirements for specific file system types and limitations for Open CAS Linux.
 Ensure that the device is not mounted.

--   If necessary, perform an *ls -l* or *ll* on the */dev/disk/by-uuid* or */dev/disk/by-id* directory to ensure the correct devices are being configured.
+-   Perform an *ls -l* or *ll* on the */dev/disk/by-id* directory to obtain correct paths to devices that are being configured.

 -   Core device (HDD) logical block size must be 512 bytes or larger.